• SOCIAL & EVOLUTIONARY PSYCHOLOGY LAB

 • Anna Crosswhite, graduate student (Counseling), Oklahoma State University

-• Mikayla Tolliver, graduate student + NSF GRFP recipient (Psychology) at University of Arkansas
+• Mikayla Tolliver, graduate student + NSF GRFP recipient (Social Psychology) at University of Arkansas

 • Darling Arredondo, graduate student (Counseling), Oklahoma State University